MediaComem/comem-webdev/subjects/cli/README.md

 <!-- slide-column -->

-You had to use a keypunch machine to write your cards, then feed them to the computer.
+You had to use a [keypunch][keypunch] machine to write your cards, then feed them to the computer.

-This is what a program looked like:
+This is what a **program** looked like:

 <p class='center'><img class='w80' src='images/punched-cards-program.jpg' /></p>